 Bette Midler plays The Rose, a female rock star strikingly similar to Janis Joplin.
 This movie follows Rose's career during her last tour, as she's determined to return to her Florida hometown.
-Although a success, she's exhausted and lonely, but continued working by her gruff and greedy manager.
-Though loud and brassy, Rose is an insecure alcoholic and former drug user who seems to crave approval in her life.
-She begins a romance with a limousine driver, who's actually an A.W.O.L.
-Sergeant from the United States Army.
-Her rock and roll lifestyle of sex, drugs, and rock and roll, and constant touring, lead her to an inevitable breakdown.Written by
+Although a success, she's exhausted and lonely, but is forced to continue working by her gruff and greedy manager.
+Though loud and brassy, Rose is an insecure alcoholic, and former drug user, who seems to crave approval in her life.
+She begins a romance with a limousine driver, who is actually an A.W.O.L.
+Sergeant from the US Army.
+Her musician lifestyle of "sex, drugs, and rock & roll", along with the constant touring, leads her to an inevitable breakdown.Written by

 R. John Berggren <firstname.lastname@example.org>